jiaming-jiang/fdh-web/README.md

 ## <a id="section_sent_analysis">Sentiment analysis on User Reviews</a> Do some categories have more postive reviews ?

-The different user categories have different average rating:
+The different user categories don't have the same average rating: $\approx$3.92/5 for conformists (CFM), $\approx$4.39 for EXP users, $\approx$3.8 for explorers (XPL) and $\approx$3.45 for adventurers (ADV).
+The difference for ADV is due to the fact that they rate badly rate beers by definition.
+But how is this difference in average rating reflected in the sentiment of the reviews?
+We performed a sentiment analysis on the reviews of the users of each category and a sample of users took uniformly regardless of their category.
+The following plot shows the average "compound sentiment" for the beer reviews of each category using Vader sentiment analyser.
+The compound sentiment is considered a postive sentiment if its values is above 0.05, neutral if its between 0.05 and -0.05 and negative if it is below -0.05.

 ![Alt text](./assets/svg/sentiment_scores.svg)

-The plot shows the average "compound sentiment" for the beer reviews of each category using Vader sentiment analyser.
-The compound sentiment is considered a postive sentiment if its values is above 0.05, neutral if its between 0.05 and -0.05 and negative if it is below -0.05.
-Sentiment of review are mostly very positive for each category.
+Sentiments of review are mostly very positive for each category.
 The average sentiment is significantly above the threshold for positive sentiment.
 Conformist, explorers have the same average sentiment as the general user.
 However, expert-like are slighly more postive and adventurers slightly more negative compared to the general user.
-This can be easily explained by looking at the mean rating for each category ie. $\approx$4.39/5 for exp users and $\approx$3.45/5 for adventurers, while conformist and explorers have the same mean rating as the general user.
-The average rating of $\approx$3.45/5 for adventurers is not surprising because by definition they rate beers which are already rated badly by other users.
-However, the sentiment analyis show that they are not very negative in their reviews.
-Indeed, while the difference of average rating is huge between adventurers and the general user, the difference of average sentiment is not that noticeable.
+The disparity between the categories can be explained by they average rating, which is different as we mentioned above.
+However, the difference in average rating between categories is not fully translated into the sentiment analysis.
+Although the difference of average rating is huge between adventurers and the general user ($\approx$3.45 vs $\approx$3.89 for users in general), the difference of average sentiment is not that noticeable.
+This suggests some kind of "regression to the mean" phenomenon: Adventurers may have some reviews which may be more negative compared to the average review, the average sentiment of an adventurer seems to tend towards the average sentiment of beer reviews in general for BeerAdvocate though, which seems to be quite positive.

 ## <a id="section_personas">Categories' Personas</a>